A walk-behind spreader is used to apply grass seed.

 A hand spreader is used to spread grass seed.

-Choosing the correct grass seed for your region’s climate and spreading it properly are important factors.
+Choosing the correct grass seed for your region’s climate and spreading it properly are essential factors.

-• Cool-season grasses thrive in areas with mild summers and very cold winters and require more moisture.
+• Cool-season grasses thrive in areas with mild summers and frigid winters and require more moisture.

 • Warm-season grasses are best suited for areas with intensely hot summers and mild winters and require less moisture.

-• Use a walk-behind or hand spreader to lay the seed down according to the seed’s packaging, as it will create an even distribution across your entire lawn.
-Seed can also be spread by hand, but it’s more difficult.
+• Use a walk-behind or hand spreader to lay the seed down according to its packaging, creating an even distribution across your entire lawn.
+Seed can also be spread by hand, but it’s more complicated.

 Add Fertilizer